cesar-ilharco/acl-2020/_posts/2021-01-20-reviewer-mentoring-survey.md

 "What do you \*mostly\* expect at the rebuttal stage?
 - Reviewers discussing and ultimately resolve any conflicts (I would rather avoid review scores discrepancies)
 - Reviewers taking a clear stance and provide arguments (I don't mind managing different scores as long as I have supporting arguments)

+Finally, we asked them how they perceive the "harshness" of first-time reviewers on average, with respect to seasoned reviewers.
+This one should be taken with a grain of salt since SACs and ACs are the seasoned reviewers :-)

+"From your experience, do first-time reviewers:
+- Tends to be more harsh than seasoned reviewers
+- Tends to be equally harsh or permissive than seasoned reviewers
+- Tends to be more permissive than seasoned reviewers"

+We hope that you found these statistics useful as well, as SACs, ACs, reviewers or authors!

+Stay connected, we will provide the mentoring program description on the ACL-IJCNLP blog very soon.